youha-info/next-batch-router/README.md

 1. Allow `push` and `replace` to take parameters other than `query` and `hash`.

-    - This might be hard because it's problems to merge `push` calls if pathnames are changed.
+    - This might be hard because it's problematic to merge `push` calls if pathnames are changed.

 2. `router` object returned from `useBatchRouter` only has `push` and `replace` methods.